A Geometric Approach to $k$-means: Introduction

 \section{Introduction}

-Clustering is fundamental problem across machine learning, computer vision, statistics and beyond.
-The general goal of clustering is to group a large number of high dimensional data points into a few clusters of similar points.
+Clustering is a fundamental problem across machine learning, computer vision, statistics and beyond.
+The general goal of clustering is to group a large number of (potentially high dimensional) data points into a few clusters, each containing similar data points.
 Many clustering criteria have been proposed.
-Specifically, the $k$-means formulation aims to find $k$ cluster centers such that the sum of squared distance between data points to the nearest cluster center is minimized.
-The most popular algorithm for \kmeans is Lloyd’s algorithm \cite{lloyd1982least} which iteratively updates the cluster assignment for each data point and the location of cluster centers.
-The \kmeans problem is nonconvex, and hence Lloyd's and other local search algorithms (typically with random initialization) are only guaranteed to find a local solution in general.
+One of the most widely used criteria is the $k$-means formulation, where one aims to find $k$ cluster centers such that the sum of squared distances between each data point and its nearest cluster center is minimized.
+The most popular algorithm for \kmeans is Lloyd’s algorithm \cite{lloyd1982least}, which is often referred to as the \kmeans algorithm.
+This algorithm iteratively updates the location of cluster centers and the cluster assignment for each data point.
+Minimizing the \kmeans criterion is a nonconvex optimization problem.
+Consequently, Lloyd's and other local search algorithms are sensitive to choice of the initial clustering and in general only guaranteed to find a local solution.

 With decades of extensive research and application, various improved algorithms have been proposed for \kmeans to address the sub-optimality of local solutions.
-One line of algorithms focus on careful initialization.
-The celebrated $k$-means++ initialization~\cite{arthur2007k} employs a probabilistic initialization scheme such that the initial cluster centers are spread out.
-For a comprehensive review of initialization methods, see~\cite{celebi2013comparative}.
-Another line of work aims at fine tuning a local solution to produce a better solution based on various heuristics and empirical observations of the local solutions \cite{pelleg2000x,muhr2009automatic,morii2006clustering,lei2016robust,franti2000randomised,franti2006iterative,ismkhan2018ik}.
-However, in absence of a precise characterization of the local solutions, little can be guaranteed about the performance of these heuristics.
+One line of algorithms are based on careful initialization of the clusters.
+For example, the celebrated $k$-means++ initialization~\cite{arthur2007k} employs a probabilistic initialization scheme such that the initial cluster centers are spread out.
+See~\cite{celebi2013comparative} for a comprehensive review of different initialization methods.
+Another line of work focuses on fine-tuning a local solution to produce a better solution, using various heuristics based on empirical observations of the properties of local solutions \cite{pelleg2000x,muhr2009automatic,morii2006clustering,lei2016robust,franti2000randomised,franti2006iterative,ismkhan2018ik}.
+However, in the absence of a precise characterization of these properties, little can be guaranteed for the performance of these heuristics.